 So, what is Moves?
 On their website, they state:

-Basically, Moves is an all-in-one financial app that serves as the ‘home’ for your gig business.
+Basically, Moves is an all-in-one banking app that serves as the ‘home’ for your gig business.
 Moves members get access to cash advances and can track their income across multiple apps.

-Moves supports a number of gig platform apps, giving you the ability to link to most if not all of your gig work apps to show your full earning potential, including:
+Moves supports over 20+ gig platform apps, giving you the ability to link to most if not all of your gig work apps to show your current and historical earnings, including:

 - Uber/Uber Eats